 All career and technical education (CTE) coursework in the program must be taught by faculty with appropriate New York State certification in the program’s career cluster area.
 The two categories of certifications that teachers may have are classroom and CTE certification.

-- Classroom certificates are available in the areas of agriculture, business and marketing, family and consumer sciences, and technology education.
-Individuals who hold a classroom certification other than these four titles are not qualified to teach CTE coursework.
+- Classroom certificates are available in the areas of agriculture, business and marketing, computer science, family and consumer sciences, and technology education.
+Individuals who hold a classroom certification other than these five titles are not qualified to teach CTE coursework.
 In order to obtain a classroom teaching title, an individual will generally complete an approved teacher preparation program in that subject area or its equivalent.
 Certifications identified as “classroom teacher” enable the certificate holder to teach the broad range of content that is identified within the certification area.
 For instance, an educator certified in technology education is appropriately certified to teach content in automotive, materials processing, manufacturing, STEM, etc.

 - CTE certificates are available in various content areas and are designed for individuals with significant industry experience in a specific career area.
 This title allows the individual to teach a specific career and technical education subject area in grades 7-12 in a New York State public school or BOCES, as opposed to a broad range of subjects as found in classroom certificates.
 For instance, an educator certified in vehicle mechanical repair is appropriately certified to teach content relating to the repair of vehicles.
 This educator is not appropriately certified to deliver instruction in courses other than vehicle repair.
 For a list of CTE teacher certificate titles and their descriptions, please visit the Office of Teaching Initiatives CTE Experience Requirements by Title webpage.